dylanlee/dylanlee.github.io/_pages/desertrobot.md

 ![image-center](/assets/images/DesertSoilsSmall.png){: .align-center}

-Geologists commonly treat all soils of a certain size class as having the same erodibility to wind and mechanical.
-This approximation breaks down when the soils is moist, under compaction, or has formed a crust (2nd picture from right in image above).
+Geologists commonly treat all soils of a certain size class as having the same erodibility to wind and mechanical disturbance.
+This approximation breaks down when the soils is moist, under compaction, has formed a crust (2nd picture from right in image above), or has been altered by a combination of these and other factors.

 ## Measuring real world erodibility is important but difficult